 - Add Shortening

-- Wrap in plastic wrap and place in fridge for half hour
+- Wrap in plastic wrap and place in the fridge for half hour

-- Measure weight of entire mass and divide by 12
+- Measure the weight of entire mass and divide by 12

 - Separate dough into 12 equally weighted balls. roll in hands until it looks like a nice, even sphere and set all aside

-- Heat seasoned cast iron to medium – if using other pan, make sure there is a small amount of oil coating pan
+- Heat seasoned cast iron to medium high- if using another pan, make sure there is a small amount of oil coating pan or it is nonstick

 - For each of the 12 balls do the following: